Microsoft/azure-docs.pt-pt/articles/data-factory/create-azure-ssis-integration-runtime.md

 # Custom setup info
 $SetupScriptContainerSasUri = "" # OPTIONAL to provide SAS URI of blob container where your custom setup script and its associated files are stored
 # Virtual network info: Classic or Azure Resource Manager
-$VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use Azure SQL Database server with virtual network service endpoints/Managed Instance in a virtual network/on-premises data, Azure Resource Manager virtual network is recommended, Classic virtual network will be deprecated soon
+$VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use Azure SQL Database server with virtual network service endpoints/Managed Instance with a private endpoint/on-premises data without configuring Self-Hosted IR, Azure Resource Manager virtual network is recommended, Classic virtual network will be deprecated soon
-$SubnetName = "[your subnet name or leave it empty]" # WARNING: Please use the same subnet as the one used with your Azure SQL Database server with virtual network service endpoints or a different subnet than the one used for your Managed Instance in a virtual network
+$SubnetName = "[your subnet name or leave it empty]" # WARNING: Please use the same subnet as the one used with your Azure SQL Database server with virtual network service endpoints or a different subnet than the one used for your Managed Instance with a private endpoint

 ### SSISDB info
 $SSISDBServerEndpoint = "[your Azure SQL Database server name.database.windows.net or Managed Instance name.DNS prefix.database.windows.net or Managed Instance name.public.DNS prefix.database.windows.net,3342 or leave it empty if you do not use SSISDB]" # WARNING: If you use SSISDB, please ensure that there is no existing SSISDB on your database server, so we can prepare and manage one on your behalf